zhrum/icescrum_minishift/README.md

 * Access Mode : Single User (RWO)
 * Size : 50M

+Scale postgressql to 0 pod.
-Keep the existing volume1 but delete volume2, then attach the new persistent one
+Keep the existing volume1(/run/postgresql) but delete volume2(/var/lib/postgresql), then attach the new persistent one.
 * Mount Path : /var/lib/postgresql

+Scale postgressql to 1 pod.

 ## Initial configuration
 Go to the main page of icescrum : \<icescrumroute\>/icescrum